Is the new 1.99% 18-month fixed mortgage rate a good buy?

 If you’re hoping for even lower rates, you’ll find a slew of brokers offering variables below 1.99 per cent.
 But, due to quirky mortgage rules, you need less than 20 per cent equity or more than 35 per cent equity to get them.
 And sub-1.99 per cent rates not available on refinances.

-No matter how you slice it, Meridian’s 1.99 per cent spring special is a piping hot.
+No matter how you slice it, Meridian’s 1.99 per cent spring special is piping hot.
 Now we’ll see if it inspires other lenders to raise their games.

 Given it's just a regional promotion, and with lenders protecting their profits after recent regulatory changes, there’s a good chance it won’t.